libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step1.rst

-To find the Si equilibrium lattice constant `a0` with the SW potential, let's first build the 8-atom diamond cubic cell for silicon, with an initial guess at lattice constant of :math:`5.44~\AA`.
-This can be done using the :func:`~ase.structure.bulk` function from the :mod:`ase.structure` module::
+To find the Si equilibrium lattice constant `a0` with the SW potential, let's first build the 8-atom diamond cubic cell for silicon, with an initial guess at lattice constant of 5.44 A. This can be done using the :func:`~ase.structure.bulk` function from the :mod:`ase.structure` module::

     si_bulk = ...            # Build the 8-atom diamond cubic cell for Si